mtoensing/simpletoc/readme.txt

 == Description ==

-In Gutenberg, add a Block and search for "SimpleTOC" or just "TOC".
-You need to safe your post before you can add the block.
+In Gutenberg, add a block and search for "SimpleTOC" or just "TOC".
+You need to save your post before you add the block.
 It works by parsing the post content and retrieving the heading blocks and creates a new dynamic block with a list of links to the headings.

 = Features =